emwu1024/resippy/README.md

 4. Currently coding Navbar following this tutorial: https://blog.logrocket.com/create-responsive-navbar-react-css/
 5. Adding text and image animations to the navbar using these: https://tahazsh.com/blog/text-fill-animation + https://webdesign.tutsplus.com/css-hover-effects-techniques-for-creating-a-text-wipe-fill--cms-34137t#toc-4i7s-css-text-effect
 6. Adding responsiveness to the navbar using this: https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci
+7. Navbar configured and done!
+Now currently working on implementing a WYSIWYG editor as it might be easier to layout recipe and steps like that.
+Currently researching the different WYSIWYG Editors for React, will probs go with TipTap and hope for the best.